Stone Garrett Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.5 K/9, which ranks 20th in the league.

-- The Padres' 3.95 team ERA ranks 11th across all MLB pitching staffs.
+- The Padres have a 3.96 team ERA that ranks 10th among all league pitching staffs.

-- In his last time out on Sunday, May 14 against the Los Angeles Dodgers, the left-hander threw 5 2/3 innings, giving up four earned runs while surrendering three hits.
+- The lefty's last time out was on Saturday against the Boston Red Sox, when he threw four innings, surrendering six earned runs while allowing five hits.

-- The 23-year-old has amassed an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
-Opponents are hitting .222 against him.
+- The 30-year-old has an ERA of 5.60, with 9.6 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.